-All SME owners should know their biggest expense item, revenue trajectory for the last 3 years and liquidity ratio.
+All SME owners should know their biggest expense item, revenue trajectory for the last 3 years, current business valuation and liquidity ratio.

 Effective outsourcing and delegation of non-core activities will ensure that your company does not become too bloated and remain competitively agile.

 As the company owner, you should also identify which areas of the business you enjoy working in the most.
 Do not outsource this area but instead, immerse yourself and deploy most of your resources into it